maxtepafray/cyoa-generator/README.md

 These are not ideal to be running full time.
 If I find a better solution, will be adding.

 - Chrome-based: Add --allow-file-access-from-files
-- Firefox-baed: about:config -> security.fileuri.strict_origin_policy -> false
+- Firefox-based: about:config -> security.fileuri.strict_origin_policy -> false

 ### Included Libraries
 * AngularJS v1.6.9